rishabh6936/PML_FM/README.md

 This repository implements a Discrete Flow Matching model designed to learn and generate a 2D Checkerboard distribution.
 The project is a part of TU Berlin WS 25/26 PML project.
 This submission corresponds to Mileszone 1 of the project.

 There are 3 standalone scripts that can be run. run_flow_personal.py trains the model and makes a nice gif showcasing the points changing to our target distribution from noise.
-The scripts compare_activations.py and compare_valid_acc.py use different activation functions and evaluates their impact on our trained model.
+The scripts compare_activations.py and compare_valid_acc.py use different activation functions and evaluate their impact on our trained model.

 Sources